Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Nested Partitions

-We keep using notation $w_{k\ell}$ to highlight the link with \eqref{eq:pyij-MB}.
-Here $(\mu_\ell, \sig_\ell)$ are the atoms of a discrete random probability measure $F$ and $\DP(\alpha, G_0)$ defines a DP prior with total mass $\alpha$ and base measure $G_0$.
-See, for example, \cite[Chapter 2]{mueller;quintana;jara;hanson;2015} for a review of such DP mixture models.
-However, the fact that in \eqref{eq:pyij-MB} multiple subjects can share the same $G_k$ introduces dependence across subjects.
-Additionally, note that the normal moments $\th_\ell=(\mu_\ell,\sig_\ell^2)$ are indexed by $\ell$ only, implying common atoms of the $G_k$ across $k$.
-The model construction is completed by assuming that $y_{ij}$ in \eqref{eq:pyij-MB} are sampled independently also across $j$ given the vector of random probabilities.
-Below we will introduce a variation of this final assumption, motivated by the following observation.
+where $F$ can be seen as a mixture of the equally distributed unique distribution $F_{k} =\sum_{\ell} w_{k,\ell} \delta_{\mu_{\ell},\sigma_{\ell}^{2}} \sim \DP(\alpha, G_{0})$ to highlight the match with \eqref{eq: marg NDP-CAM}.
+Here, $(\mu_{\ell}, \sigma_{\ell}^{2})$ are the atoms of a discrete random probability measure $F$ with a $\DP(\alpha, G_{0})$ distribution, i.e., a DP prior with total mass $\alpha$ and base measure $G_{0}$.
+See, for example, \cite{muller2015bayesian}, Chapter 2, for a review of such DP mixture models.
+However, the fact that in \eqref{eq: marg NDP-CAM} multiple groups can share the same $G_{k}$ introduces dependence across groups.
+Additionally, note that the normal parameters $\theta_{\ell}=(\mu_{\ell},\sigma_{\ell}^{2})$ in \eqref{eq: marg NDP-CAM} are indexed by $\ell$ only, implying common atoms of the $G_{k}$ across $k$.
+The common atoms across $G_{k}$ are what distinguish the NDP-CAM from the NDP.
+The model construction is completed by assuming that $y_{i,j}$ in \eqref{eq: marg NDP-CAM} are conditionally independent, i.e.,